Last updated on March 26th, 2018

-Kensho Furuya was from a dojo steeped in traditional Japanese values.
+Kensho Furuya came from a dojo steeped in traditional Japanese values.

-Dojos like that follow certain cultural practices from the origin country of the martial art.
-For instance, all potential students need to meet the chief instructor before beginning to train.
-That instructor has the discretion of rejecting you for any reason.
+Dojos like that follow strict cultural practices from the martial art’s country of origin.
+For instance, all potential students are required to meet the chief instructor before starting their first lesson.
+He or she has the authority to reject you for any reason.

-Of course, there are a few good reasons to ask about the time needed to get a black belt.
-However, within a modern society that prizes quick results, ego-stroking and sloppy standards, you run a risk of creating a negative impression when you ask that.
+Of course, there are a number of good reasons to get a projected timeline of your training milestones.
+However, within a modern society that prizes quick results, ego-stroking and sloppy standards, you run the risk of creating a negative impression when you ask.

 The Paradox of Mastery and Focus (Anecdote)

-Many of you must have heard of this anecdote (adapted below), which explains how the fixation on mastery distracts a person from that goal:
+This anecdote (adapted below) explains how the fixation on mastery distracts a person from the actual goal: